mbj4668/eclip/doc/eclip.md

           default_completion_opt => boolean, <span style="color:indianred">% default is 'true'</span>

           <span style="color:indianred">%% If `print_usage_on_error` is set to 'true', a message will</span>
-          <span style="color:indianred">%% be printed to stderr if parsing of the command line failed.</span>
+          <span style="color:indianred">%% be printed to stderr if parsing of the command line failed,</span>
+          <span style="color:indianred">%% and the command will exit with code 1.</span>
           print_usage_on_error => boolean(), <span style="color:indianred">% default is 'true'</span>

           <span style="color:indianred">%% A user-defined term.
 Useful to pass data to callbacks.</span>